keithligh/Auto-Academic-Paper-RC1/README.md

     -   *Transparency:* Unsupported features (e.g., `tabularx`) are shown as raw code blocks, not hidden.
 -   **Server-Side Safety:** Automatic sanitization of AI output to prevent invalid LaTeX from crashing the server.
 -   **Professional Pride:** Built with "Professional Pride" principles—no bandaids, no arbitrary limits, atomic integrity.
+-   **Markdown Support:** Full support for uploading and processing `.md` files alongside PDF, DOCX, and TXT.

 ## 🛠️ Installation